 Dreamy Glow Highlighter (top left): I picked this one up in the summer sale last year along with the next product.
-I tried to depot it and ended up ruining the product but it was a beautiful peachy pink highlighter that was a little too dark to be a highlight on my skin tone.
+I tried to depot it, don’t ask why, and ended up ruining the product but it was a beautiful peachy pink highlighter that was a little too dark to be a highlight on my skin tone.
 Hindsight I really wish I hadn't tried to depot it because even though it was in my Products I Regret Buying I probably could of tried to make myself use it more and figured out how to make it work better for my skin tone if I hadn't ruined it.
 I'm of course keeping the compact because it's like a collectors item to me.

 Colour of Youth Lip & Cheek Glow (top right): This is the one that is still in good working order and I use it all the time as a blush (I've never tried it on my lips).
 It's a beautiful neutral medium pink that I think is pretty universally flattering and works with a lot of makeup looks which is why it's one of my go-to blushes.

 Filmstar Bronze & Glow in Suntan and Sunlight (bottom): This is a cream bronzer and highlight duo and was the first product I ever bought from Charlotte Tilbury.
 I really wanted to try the Filmstar Bronze & Glow original powder formula but it's so expensive and I just wasn't ready to commit so when I saw this in the summer sale two years ago I thought I might as well try it since I really like cream products.
 I used it all the time but then I started to notice I was breaking out and thought it was this product so I quit using it and pried out the inside section that had the pans in it so it's just an empty compact as well now.
 Stupid Heather.
-I don't think it was this product, I think I figure out later that it was a skincare product, so this was my first dumb destruction of a beautiful product.
+I don't think it was this product, I think I figured out later that it was a skincare product, so this was my first dumb destruction of a beautiful product.
 Kicking myself over this one but at least I've still got the pretty compact to hold on to.